humdrum-tools/humdrum-documentation/tool/key/index.md

     confidence scores indicate that there is at least one other key that is a good alternative candidate.

-The algorithm is based on Krumhansl\'s perceptually-based key-finding method (see [references](#REFERENCES)).
+The algorithm is based on Krumhansl's perceptually-based key-finding method (see [references](#REFERENCES)).
 This method compares a given pitch-class frequency profile with two perceptually-determined prototypes (one each for major and minor modes).
 The coefficients used